 - These written forms, together with all related documentation as specified in the type, must be submitted to the official address of CERSAI.

-Any bank, financial institution or an individual may enter the CERSAI registration portal at a certain cost.
-Through registering with CERSAI, lenders may gain insight on an asset or property to verify if a prior protection interest has been generated by a different lender (banks, financial institutions, etc.) in the past.
+Any bank, financial institution or individual may enter the CERSAI registration portal at a certain cost.
+Through registering with CERSAI, lenders may gain insight into an asset or property to verify if a prior protection interest has been generated by a different lender (banks, financial institutions, etc.) in the past.
 Normally, this is achieved before a loan is approved by the creditor.

 Main objectives of CERSAI

 - To combat such dishonest and questionable practices, the CERSAI was created with the primary aim of facilitating a consolidated register of fair mortgages.

 - It requires financial institutions and banks to record all transactions related to the securitisation and rehabilitation of assets.